Skip to main content

 Simulation mode submissions

 This does not count towards your snapshot quota.
-This ensures that your node can establish connections to the sequencer over libp2p relay circuits.
+This is to test whether your node can establish connections to the sequencer over libp2p protocol streams that ultimately enforce the Powerloom Protocol for data markets.

 info